AubayAzzarouk1/AubayAzzarouk1/README.md

-##Welcome To My GitHub Page!
+## Welcome To My GitHub Page!

-Hi there 👋 I'm Aubay Azzarouk
-🎓 **Computational Data Sciences Major | Mathematics Minor** at Penn state University - College of Engineering
+👋Hi there, I'm Aubay Azzarouk, a Computational Data Science major with a Minor in Mathematics at the Pennsylvania StatE University - College of Engineering

 😄 I’m passionate, curious, and results-driven, with a strong interest in using data science to tackle real-world challenges and deliver meaningful, practical solutions.